alankoroma/projects/README.md

 # Projects

-thie repo contains all the projects i work on to cure boredom
+This repo contains all the projects i work on to cure my boredom 😂